 The issue of sulphites

 Sulphur dioxide (SO2) is used by many winemakers to preserve wine and prevent oxidation.
 Natural wine has no added sulphur (although some may naturally occur).
 Apart from the fact that the idea of pumping chemicals into your wine is a bit unpleasant, the use of SO2 has been linked to allergic reactions, asthma and much worse hangovers.

 How is our wine sustainable?

 Working out whether a wine is sustainable or not is a complicated business, but a few of the key principles to consider are whether farming methods are organic, water and energy efficiency in the vineyard and winery, and whether winery workers are paid fairly and treated well.
 Transportation is also an important issue, which is why the majority of our wines are from Europe (and Sussex and Kent).
 We believe a few treats are worth bringing in from further afield, though.
-Read more about the many ways we aim to be a sustainable restaurant.

 Naturally vegan and vegetarian

 The reason that not all wine is vegetarian or vegan is the way that it is clarified through a process known as ‘fining’.
 Common agents used for this are casein (milk protein), albumin (egg whites), gelatin (animal protein) and isinglass (fish bladder).
 Natural wine is unfined so naturally vegan.

 At the end of the day, what is the point in natural, sustainable or biodynamic wine if it doesn’t taste great.
 For us, natural wine is exciting and expressive on the palate, it is wine with a story to tell and a direct connection to its roots.
 We believe that what’s in your glass should reflect its natural environment – grapes and growers going their own way, a true taste of terroir and its people.